Grayhound - Three masted lugger & privateer

 She carried 14 carrige guns, 3 pounders and 8 swivel guns.
 Under the command of Richard John she was manned by a crew of 47 !

-4000 wooden trenails will outlast any metal fastening, but they all have to be made by hand.
+2000 of the 4000 wooden trenails made to build the ship were sponsored by members of the public.
+These wooden 'nails' will outlast any metal fastening, but they all have to be made by hand.
 Thank you to everybody who sponsored a trenail for £5 with a message on your nail.
-Over 1000 personal messages have now been built into the ship from as far afield as the Falklands and South Georgia.
+The personal messages have now been built into the ship from as far afield as the Falklands and South Georgia.

 - Three masted lug rig sailing vessel